This chapter includes the following sections:

 To test a connection to a data server:

-In Topology Navigator expand the Technologies node in the Physical Architecture accordion and then expand the technology containing your data server.
+In Topology Navigator expand the Technologies node in the Physical Architecture navigation tree and then expand the technology containing your data server.

 Double-click the data server you want to test.
 The Data Server Editor opens.